jo-makar/esp8266-toolbox/README.md

 - The default WiFi password is in config.h
 - The default WiFi access point IP address is 192.168.4.1
 - Go to http://192.168.4.1/wifi/setup to set the WiFi station config
+- Go to http://192.168.4.1/smtp/setup to set the SMTP account config

 # HTTP server framework
 A simple HTTP server framework that support multiple simulatenous clients is